10 Best Cities & Towns Near Berlin Not to Miss

 Quedlinburg, a cute German town, traces its roots back over a thousand years.

 I find absolute delight in strolling along its cobblestone streets, surrounded by more than 1,300 half-timbered houses from different centuries.
-It simply is one of the most beautiful towns in Germany.
+It simply is one of the most beautiful towns in Germany, with many things to see.

-The enchanting atmosphere of the timbered framed buildings has earned it a UNESCO designation.
+The enchanting atmosphere of the timbered-framed buildings has earned it a UNESCO designation and is one of my recommended stops along this road trip in Germany

 • Quedlinburg Abbey: a historic complex with a Romanesque church, where the first German king is buried